 Outpatient treatment programs are meant for people who are suffering from a mild addiction.
 This is the best fit for patients who do not have as much of a need for a stable or structured routine as the patients will only be at the facility for 10 to 20 hours a week.

 When you are trying to choose the ideal treatment program for you, you may find that you have an overwhelming number of choices.
 How can you tell which facility is best?
 How can you tell which treatment program is going to be the most effective for you?
-At this point, you may want to consider a national brand of rehabilitation facilities like The Recovery Village as we have a positive reputation in the recovery community.

 Many patients will find that they need to detox before they can begin treatment.
 Coming off a substance like marijuana or cocaine is a relatively simple process.
 You simply stop using the substance.
 Coming off a substance like hydrocodone or Valium is a more difficult and involved process.
 There are severe withdrawal symptoms, and it is best to detox with the medical assistance that will be provided at a detox center.

 While completing the detox process and then a treatment program – whether inpatient or outpatient – are vital steps to take to get sober, they are not the only steps you need to take.
 It’s important that you find a recovery group that will hold regular meetings.

 The international non-profit 12-step group for those who are struggling with an addiction to alcohol is known as Alcoholics Anonymous.
 It was founded in 1935 in Akron, Ohio.
 Members of Alcoholics Anonymous are encouraged to read literature like The Big Book and work through the 12 steps of the program.
 All you need to attend a meeting, however, is a desire to stop consuming alcohol.
 Here is an option for an AA meeting in Monroeville.

 - First United Methodist Church

 324 Pineville Rd.